The Bankrate promise

 The IRA: What you need to know

-With a traditional IRA you can receive a tax break this year for saving for retirement and you’ll enjoy tax-deferred growth on your investments until you withdraw the money from the account at retirement, defined as age 59 1/2 or older.
+With a traditional IRA, you can receive a tax break this year while saving for retirement.
+You’ll also enjoy tax-deferred growth on your investments until you withdraw the money from the account at retirement, defined as age 59 1/2 or older.
 You’ll generally be able to avoid taxes on any contribution you put into the account, meaning it’s a good way to reduce your current taxes.

 These kinds of investments determine what you’ll ultimately earn in your IRA.
-If you’re invested in historically strong assets such as stocks, you may do better over time than CDs and bonds.
-However, there’s a trade-off – higher-performing investments require you to take on more risk, while safer assets generally fluctuate much less, or in some cases (such as CDs) are risk-free.
+If you’re invested in historically strong assets such as stocks, you may do better over time than in CDs and bonds.
+However, there’s a trade-off to keep in mind – higher-performing investments require you to take on more risk, while safer assets generally fluctuate much less, or in some cases (such as CDs) are risk-free.

 You’ll want to read the full details on the IRA so that you’re taking maximum advantage of the plan and avoiding the pitfalls.
 You may quickly see why it’s such a popular retirement vehicle.

-Here are some of the best brokers or robo-advisers to use when you’re setting up your IRA.
+Here are some of the best brokers or robo-advisors to use when you’re setting up your IRA.

 A great fit for: Investors who want to actively or passively manage their IRA.